 This morning I saw a video on Facebook, and it showed school lunches from around the world.
 I must admit, I was impressed, yet felt saddened that the schools in America aren’t up to par.
 But each country has it’s own challenges, right?
-Now I’m curious to learn what school lunches in Greece look like.
-If you’re a native Greek (Or do I say of Mediterranian heritage?), please let me know in the comments below.
+I’m curious to learn what school lunches in Italy, especially Greece, look like.
+If you’re a native Greek (Or do I say of Mediterranean heritage?), please let me know in the comments below.

 How To Make A Simple Greek Inspired Deviled Egg With Leftover Easter Eggs